-§10.5.3.§10.6.4.
+§10.6.4.
 Nonconforming sexually-oriented businesses

-- Any person or entity holding a certificate of occupancy for a lawful business and actually Α. operating a sexually oriented business on the effective date of this article, but not in compliance with the requirements of this chapter shall be permitted to continue to operate as a nonconforming sexually oriented business at the site of the previous use; provided, however, that should such business cease to operate or be discontinued for any period of timesix months, it shall not thereafter be reestablished without being in full compliance with all provisions of this chapter and other applicable codes and ordinances.
+Α. Any person or entity holding a certificate of occupancy for a lawful business and actually operating a sexually oriented business on the effective date of this article, but not in compliance with the requirements of this chapter shall be permitted to continue to operate as a nonconforming sexually oriented business at the site of the previous use; provided, however, that should such business cease to operate or be discontinued for any period six months, it shall not thereafter be reestablished without being in full compliance with all provisions of this chapter and other applicable codes and ordinances.
 The terms "cease to operate" or "discontinued for any period of time" shall mean the voluntary or intentional termination, cessation or discontinuance of the business by the owner or other party in interest or an involuntary termination of the business resulting from a violation of any applicable rule, regulation, ordinance, statute or law.
 The nonconforming use shall not be deemed to terminate if the cessation, termination of discontinuance of the business operations are caused by an act of God, or other catastrophic occurrence or event not caused by or under the control of the business owner or other party in interest.
 The holder of the certificate of occupancy or operator of the business shall be responsible for providing documentation, acceptable to the planning director, that a nonconforming sexually oriented business has not ceased to operate or been discontinued.
 A nonconforming sexually oriented business shall not be enlarged, increased or altered, as provided in this article.
-Any change in use shall require full compliance with all provisions of this chapter and other applicable codes. - B. A sexually oriented business lawfully operating as a conforming use is not rendered a nonconforming use by the location, subsequent to approval of the sexually oriented business, of a church, public park, public or private elementary or secondary school, day care or kindergarten, residential district or residential lot within 1,000 feet of the sexually oriented business.
+Any change in use shall require full compliance with all provisions of this chapter and other applicable codes.